-Okay here is where I get in trouble.
+Okay here is where I get in trouble with many whites.
 I think Martin Luther King was a great man.
-Although I don't agree with his leftist agenda or can I condone his personal life although I would be mortified if anyone knew much about my personal life I believe that King helped to keep the more radical elements at bay.
-King was a sincere believer in non-violence at a time that the more radical elements in the black community were wanting to burn the country down.
+I don't agree with his leftist agenda.
+Neither do I condone his personal life.
+Although I would be mortified if anyone knew much about my personal life.
+King however helped to keep the militants at bay.
+He was a sincere believer in non-violence at a time that the more radical elements in the black community were wanting to burn the country down.
 King was being pressured from both sides.
 The Kennedy and Johnson administrations were trying to manage King and keep him contained.
 Both administrations wanted changes in regard to civil rights but they wanted the changes to come about gradually and on their schedule.
-They were trying to do the right thing while at the same time placating the Southern wing of the Democratic Party.
-King was frustrated by this policy and he was constantly causing things to happen irregardless of the wishes of Kennedy and Johnson which caused them much frustration.
-Especially Robert Kennedy.
-On the other extreme King was putting his whole being into non-violence and preaching it while more and more blacks were choosing the path of violence.
-We could use that kind of thinking in the White House and the (Black Lives Matters) movement today.
+They were trying to do the right thing, while at the same time placating the Southern wing of the Democratic Party.
+King had no patience for this policy.
+He acted on his own schedule irregardless of the wishes of Kennedy and Johnson.
+This in turn caused them much frustration, especially Robert Kennedy.
+King was putting his all into non-violence.
+Preaching it while more and more blacks were choosing the path of violence.
+We could use Martin Luther Kings kind of thinking in the White House and the (Black Lives Matters) movement today.
 Some of his early followers like H. Rap Brown and Stokely Carmichael would start the more militant Black Power movement.
-King never condemned them or the movement but he continued to preach non-violence in spite of them and would eventually give his life for the cause.
+King never condemned them, or the movement, but he continued to preach non-violence in spite of them and would eventually give his life for the cause.

 The following is an exchange by myself and a Facebook friend named Kevin Barrett after he read this article.
 I felt that our comments to each other helps to clarify my position even further.